 NB: The above is merely a guideline and for fully qualified advice, you should contact an appropriate Accountant or Tax Expert.

-- We have seperate designated client accounts for each property managed.
+- We have separate designated client accounts for each property managed.

 - To try and ensure the Landlord has peace of mind so they can go about their business without worrying about their investment.